Kolot86/My-guides/OKP4_Sanpshot_Guide/OKP4.md

 Here I going to explain how we can create a snapshot for OKP4 node.

 Why a snapshot and not a state sync?

 OKP4 has a CosmWasm smart contract implementation and if you start your node from state sync, then you have the risk that it’s going to crash.
-It can happen because of a request to some old contract in the wasm folder.
-Your wasm folder is empty if you start from the state sync.
+It can happen because of a request to some old contract in the wasm folder and if you start from the state sync your wasm folder is empty.
+You need to download wasm separately or it’s better to use a snapshot – download the database with wasm folder.

 First, we need to have a fully synced OKP4 node, to install it you can use the *[official documentation]( https://docs.okp4.network/nodes/introduction)*.